Good long-term memory is essential to tortoises’ survival. Different species can be found worldwide, but most are found in semi-arid habitats.

 Despite being viewed as slow, simple creatures, tortoises have a good memory.

-- Test 1: Researchers taught the tortoise to bite a colored ball that was attached to the end of a stick.
+- Test 1: Researchers taught the tortoise to bite a colored ball attached to a stick.

-- Test 2: The tortoises were taught to walk 6 feet toward the ball and bite it.
+- Test 2: The tortoises were taught to walk 6 feet and bite the ball.

 - Test 3: Researchers assigned a specific color to each tortoise and presented them with two differently colored balls.
 One was the assigned color, while the other was a different color.